UW-Hydro/VIC/README.txt

       is now made to set the first term to zero when this begins to happen.
       This only seems to happen in the first and second near-surface nodes.

+Added EXCESS_ICE option (set in user_def.h)

+        Files affected:
+        calc_surf_energy_bal.c
+        calc_water_energy_balance_errors.c
+        display_current_settings.c
+        frozen_soil.c
+        full_energy.c
+        func_surf_energy_bal.c
+        get_global_param.c
+        initialize_model_state.c
+        initialize_soil.c
+        LAKE.h
+        lakes.eb.c
+        output_list_utils.c
+        prepare_full_energy.c
+        put_data.c
+        read_initial_model_state.c
+        read_soilparam_arc.c
+        read_soilparam.c
+        runoff.c
+        soil_conduction.c
+        soil_thermal_eqn.c
+        surface_fluxes.c
+        user_def.h
+        vicNl.c
+        vicNl_def.h
+        vicNl.h
+        wetland_energy.c
+        write_model_state.c

+        Description:
+        If TRUE, VIC allows for excess ground ice, i.e. an expanded porosity to account for an initial volumetric ice fraction larger than soil porosity.
+The ground subsides (therefore soil depth is no longer static) and the porosity decreases as the excess ice melts.
+        Once porosity reaches the soil porosity (1-bulk density/soil density), it does not change.
+The initial volumetric ice fraction for each soil layer must be defined in the soil file.
+The maximum value for this initial ice fraction is set by MAX_ICE_INIT in vicNl_def.h.
+Another new parameter is ICE_AT_SUBSIDENCE, also set in vicNl_def.h.
+This parameter controls the rate of subsidence as the ground warms.
+Setting a larger value will cause the ground to subside sooner and faster.
+The physical bounds of this parameter are 0.0 and 1.0, although setting this to a value of 1.0 will result in the ground continually subsiding despite very cold soil temperatures because there is always a small amount of unfrozen water in each soil layer due to the function used in maximum_unfrozen_water.
+        The recommended value is 0.8.